-Having granted Plaintiff IFP status, the Court finds that he has a limited ability to afford counsel, thus satisfying the first Castner factor.
-The Court also finds that Plaintiff has been diligent in his search for counsel, satisfying the second factor.
-(See Doc.
-4, 4-5.)
-The Court sees no glaring concerns on the face of Plaintiff's federal court Complaint (including the factual allegations contained in the attached EEOC charge of discrimination), satisfying the third factor.
+Having granted Plaintiff IFP status, supra, the Court finds that he has a limited ability to afford counsel, satisfying the first Castner factor.
+Plaintiff has contacted the requisite number of attorneys required in his motion to appoint counsel (See Doc.
+4), but none were willing to take his case.
+While Plaintiff's Complaint (Doc.
+1) does not contain a wealth of factual information, the Court sees no basis to recommend dismissal to the District Court on the face of the pleading, satisfying the third factor.
 (Doc.
 1.)

-Plaintiff has, however, failed to establish the fourth Castner factor - that he is incapable of representing himself in this matter.
+The Court thus addresses the fourth Castner factor - Plaintiff's capacity to represent himself.
 979 F.2d at 1420-21.

 In considering this factor, the Court must look to the complexity of the legal issues and Plaintiff's ability to gather and present crucial facts.
 Id., at 1422.
-The Court notes that the factual and legal issues in this employment discrimination case are not unusually complex.
-See Kayhill v.
+The Court notes that the factual and legal issues in this civil rights case are not unusually complex.
+Cf. Kayhill v.
 Unified Govern. of Wyandotte, 197 F.R.D.
 454, 458 (D.Kan.
 2000) (finding that the "factual and legal issues" in a case involving a former employee's allegations of race, religion, sex, national origin, and disability discrimination were "not complex").

 The Court sees no basis to distinguish Plaintiff from the many other untrained individuals who represent themselves pro se on various types of claims in Courts throughout the United States on any given day.
-To the contrary, Plaintiff has shown his ability to represent himself by drafting his agency charge of discrimination and federal court Complaint, which set out the operative facts to support his claims.
-(See generally, Doc.
-1.)
+To the contrary, Plaintiff has shown his ability to represent himself by drafting his federal court Complaint and the two motions addressed herein.
+(See generally, Docs.
+1, 3, 4.)
 Further, although Plaintiff is not trained as an attorney, and while an attorney might present his case more effectively, this fact alone does not warrant appointment of counsel.

 The Court therefore finds that Plaintiff appears to be an articulate individual with the ability to gather and present facts crucial to his case.
-As such, his Motion to Appoint Counsel is DENIED.
+As such, his Motion to Appoint Counsel (Doc.
+4) is DENIED.